Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 Expressions in Rust are particularly useful as they have a type and a value, just like variables, allowing you to use them inside other expressions.

-Let's go deeper.
-While Rust doesn't support overloading of functions, it does support overloading of macros.

-`macro_rules!` can do pattern matching over the metavariables you pass into your macro.
-This means we can create macros that can take wildly different inputs.
+Let's go deeper and add another rule.
 Let's bring back our original behaviour for an empty `hello!` macro:

 ```rust
 macro_rules! hello {